SarahSquyres/regexTutorial/gist-template.md

 * contain an underscore or hyphen
 * and be between 3-16 characters long

-Now that you have a general understanding of the purpose of regex, let's take a deeper look into the different components.
+Now that you have a general understanding of the purpose and syntax of regex, let's take a deeper look into the different components.

 ## Summary